GaryAsher/challenge-run-site/_games/celeste.md

 categories_data:
   - slug: any
     label: "Any%"
-    description: "Unlock the Epilogue from a new file."
+    description: | Unlock the Epilogue from a new file.

   - slug: all-red-berries
     label: "All Red Berries"